MobMaxime/NotesApp_ReactNative/README.md

 ---
 ## Note about the source code

-Please note that my objective was not a release the game.
+Please note that my objective was not a release the To-Do App.
 Therefore, there are still things which are not fully implemented or tested.

-Also, if the source code might give you ideas to build your own game, I will be more than happy… simply let us know…
+Also, if the source code might give you ideas to build your own app, I will be more than happy… simply let us know…

 ---